+- Network of Home Composters Workshops.
 These workshops teach the basics of composting and provide information and materials for participants to use to promote composting in their communities.
-Compost bins will be available for $20 or less at some of these workshops.
+Compost bins are available for $20 or less at some of these workshops.
+Learn more about these workshops or see the calendar for current opportunities.

 Home composting is the least expensive, most rewarding and environmentally sound method of managing the organic component of our waste stream.
 Leaves, yard trimmings, kitchen scraps and soiled paper make up nearly half of all household wastes.
 In addition to being costly, disposal of organic material causes problems at landfills and incinerators.
 This material is actually a valuable resource which, through composting, can easily be converted to nutrient-rich humus and used to dramatically improve soil quality.
 Composting is a simple process available to everyone, with or without a backyard.